Holy Cross of San Antonio: History

 Holy Cross was opened in 1957 by the Archdiocese of San Antonio.
 At the suggestion of the Brothers of Holy Cross it was established as a four-year college preparatory school for boys.
 The first class of 84 boys enrolled as freshmen on September 3, 1957, with a faculty of three Brothers and a chaplain.
 It was jointly funded by a tuition fee and a subsidy from the Archdiocese.
 In 1968 the school faced possible closure because of the threatened withdrawal of the Archdiocese subsidy, but the financial issues were resolved, in part by adding grades 7 and 8 so that it became a middle and secondary school.
 Due to a lack of medical services in the area, in 1981 parents and alumni supported the establishment of Holy Cross Family Medical Center, which was expanded in 1985 and moved to a site across the street from the school, where it remains in operation.

 In 1994 the school was incorporated as an independent Catholic school with a board of governors.
 In 2001 ownership was transferred to Holy Cross Community Services, a non-profit which also owned the medical center.
 Fundraising remained an issue to keep tuition as low as possible.

 In 2002 the last Catholic high school for girls in the area closed.
 During the following decade the school gradually transitioned to a coeducational student body, becoming fully coed in 2009.
 The school's trustee, Brother Stanley Culotta, has been managing the school for almost 60 years as of 2017.

 Athletics

-Their principal rivals are Central Catholic Marianist High School, Providence High School, San Antonio Christian Schools and Regents School of Austin.

-The Holy Bowl

-The Holy Bowl is a traditional rivalry game played between Holy Cross and Central Catholic Marianist High School.
-The first game was played in November 1963 at the old Missions Stadium on a Sunday.
-Holy Cross lost that first meeting.
-The Holy Bowl has been held in almost every stadium in the city.
-Including the Alamodome (2002-2004).
-Holy Cross won The Holy Bowl in 1967, 1984, 1988, 1992, 1998, 2004, 2005, 2006, 2011, 2012, 2013, 2018 and 2019.
-There was a hiatus in the series from 1993 to 1997.

-In 2012, the game marked the first time in the history of the series that Holy Cross and Central Catholic have met in their season opener.
-The schedule changed when Holy Cross moved from TAPPS 2-I to TAPPS 3-II in the realignment by the Texas Association of Private and Parochial Schools.

-In 2014 The Holy Bowl went on hiatus due to scheduling conflicts.
-The Holy Bowl will return in Week 2 of the 2018 football season.
+Holy Cross football has had success in recent years but this success is not without scrutiny.
+Most recently video surfaced of Holy Cross utilizing voice technology in violation of TAPPS Rules (and rules applicable to all high school programs in the state of Texas).

+In October 2025, Holy Cross also terminated a coach for secret filming of individuals changing in his office.